-The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools in digital assessments.
+The PVC Education Office is calling for expressions of interest (EOI) to participate in TELT pilots to evaluate the use of selected tools for digital assessment.
 We welcome those new to digital assessment and those already conducting digital assessments (we are keen to collaborate!).
-The tools include:
+The current pilots include: